 The agency shall notify OSHR in writing of any retention bonus program that includes a team of 50 or more employees, even if the agency has flexibility authorization for that program.
-(This is in addition to the approval by OSBM required under page 4 of this policy above.
-The documentation sent to OSBM seeking approval must be sent simultaneously to OSHR.)
+(This is in addition to the approval by OSBM required under page 4 of this policy above.)

-Retention Bonus for an Individual
+Retention Bonus Situation 4: Retention Bonus for an Individual